Experiment 5: LCD Display Panel

 There are a number of ways to achieve this programme.
 One would be to “trap out” the zero value, and print a line of 16 space characters, then divide the ADC value by 64 and use this as an index in a character array.

-An alternative would be to write a programme loop which decrements the scaled ADC value and printing “#” until the result is zero.
+An alternative would be to write a program loop which decrements the scaled ADC value and printing “#” until the result is zero.

 As with previous exercises, the plug-in breadboard should be photographed with your student card and added to your laboratory diary.
-A listing of your programme should be included, with plenty of comments.
-A programme without comments is of only limited value, as nobody else can follow it!
+A listing of your program should be included, with plenty of comments.
+A program without comments is of only limited value, as nobody else can follow it!

-Appendix B Photograph of Prototype Board with LCD Panel Display#
+Photograph of Prototype Board with LCD Panel Display

-The following photograph (Fig. 156) has been provided by Dr Davies who created this experiment.
+The following photograph (Figure 25.3) has been provided by Dr Davies who created this experiment.